 Avocados are a good source of folate to produce new healthy cells and tissue.
 This is especially important for pregnancy.
-In addition, folate is essential for metabolism of homocysteine and helps maintain normal levels of this amino acid.
+In addition, folate is essential for the metabolism of homocysteine and helps maintain normal levels of this amino acid.

-Vitamin C, a water-soluble vitamin boosts the immune system, and acts as an antioxidant to grow and repair cells in the body.
+Vitamin C, a water-soluble vitamin boosts the immune system and acts as an antioxidant to grow and repair cells in the body.
 It is necessary to form collagen to make skin, scar tissue, tendons, ligaments, and blood vessels.

-An antioxidant that protects the body tissue from damage caused by unstable substances (free radicals) and helps keep the immune system strong against bacteria an viruses.
+An antioxidant that protects the body tissue from damage caused by unstable substances (free radicals) and helps keep the immune system strong against bacteria and viruses.
 At lower levels, vitamin E may help protect the heart.
 In addition, vitamin E is linked to healthy skin and hair.

 Avocados are a good source of Vitamin K, an essential vitamin the body needs to stay healthy, to maintain healthy bones, and to help blood clotting.
 If you don’t have enough vitamin K, you may bleed too much.